Mike Bamber: Brighton & Hove Albion

 Alongside vice-chairman Harry Bloom, Bamber negotiated the appointment of Brian Clough as manager in November 1973.
 Clough would later describe Bamber as "a wealthy, night-club-owning, gem of a man, who turned out to be the nicest and best chairman I ever worked for," and "If he was alive today and I was tempted to come out of retirement, Mike's would be the offer I would take" and of his decision to leave Brighton for Leeds United after less than one year with the club he said, "I know it broke Mike Bamber's heart."
-Bamber is portrayed briefly in the 2009 movie The Damned United meeting Clough and Peter Taylor in the lounge of a Brighton seafront hotel to negotiate terms.
+Bamber is portrayed briefly, by Paul Bown, in the 2009 movie The Damned United, shown meeting Clough and Peter Taylor in the lounge of a Brighton seafront hotel to negotiate terms.

 Bamber later appointed Alan Mullery, who led the football club to the First Division in the 1978/79 season.
 He also appointed Jimmy Melia as Manager who led the club to their one and only FA Cup Final in 1983.
 The club lost that final and were relegated to the Second Division in the same season.
 Bamber left the board a year later, in the summer of 1984, when he was replaced as chairman by Bryan Bedson.